 1. Pharaoh’s Daughter converted to Judaism.

-In Exodus, Pharaoh’s daughter, Bitya, finds a bouncing baby Moses inside a basket floating in the Nile River and adopts him.
+In Exodus, Pharaoh’s daughter, Batya, finds a bouncing baby Moses inside a basket floating in the Nile River and adopts him.
 That’s the classic story.
-What you — er, I — didn’t know, is the real reason Bitya went to the Nile.
+What you — er, I — didn’t know, is the real reason Batya went to the Nile.
 Some sages say it was to rid herself of leprosy, but others affirm that Moses’ adopted mother went to cleanse herself from her father’s idol worship and convert to Judaism via the mikveh.

 2. Miriam was a sex-positive Biblical babe.